Spring clean your finances

 you estimated the cost of replacing the entire contents of your

 home?
-Is your current contents insurance enough to cover what you
+Is your current contents insurance enough to cover

 If you are a homeowner, you should also re-evaluate the cost of